 Public Lands: BLM and Crown Land

 BLM in United States is public land, owned by the government, so while it may, at first glance, seem that you can go do whatever you’d like wherever you’d like, there are restrictions to where and how long you can camp on BLM land.
-Here’s the BLM site for full details.
+Here’s our guide for camping on BLM land.

 Crown Land is the Canadian equivalent of BLM, but details and maps are specific to each province.
 For instance, in British Columbia, they have a site called SitesAndTrailsBC.ca (heads up that many are down dirt forest service roads).
 In Ontario, the site and restrictions are here.
 Look for the government website for crown land for whichever province you’re going to be visiting for full details.